RocketChat/Rocket.Chat.Ansible/README.md

 If you'd like to test some changes, or simply see how the role works/provision a little play Rocket.Chat server locally, you can `cd` into `tests/` and run `vagrant up` (provided you have Vagrant & VirtualBox installed).

 If you take a look at the `Vagrantfile`, you'll see there's a deployment for each currently supported platform - simply comment out any you don't want to deploy (don't forget their Ansible config at the bottom, either!).
 Once deployment is finished, if you want to try Rocket.Chat out, you can visit `http://localhost:4000` in your browser (the port `4000` varies here, based on which platform you're deploying, see the `forwarded_port` value for your platform).

 TODO
 ----
-* [x] Add service user/group to run the Rocket.Chat process (for security...)
-* [x] Move from PM2 to native service management systems
 * [ ] Use Let's Encrypt for SSL

 License